accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/references.md

-The framework for evaluating the accessibility of mobile applications has been drawn up using a number of references and documentary sources.
+The mobile applications accessibility assessment framework has been drawn up using a number of references and documentary sources.
 This document lists all these references.

 ## Documentary references